NikolajBjorner/ShonanArtOfSAT/program.md

 * 9:00-10:00        Discussion on challenge problems
 * 10:00-10:30       Roopsha Samanta  - [synthesis of recursive procedures]
 * 10:30-11:00       Break
-* 11:00-11:30       Nikolaj Bjorner [On Incremental inprocessing for SMT]
+* 11:00-11:30       Nikolaj Bjorner [On Incremental preprocessing for SMT]
 * 11:30-12:00       Discussions

 # Abstracts